WATCH: NYC Marathon runner proposes to girlfriend during race - NewsBreak

 WATCH: NYC Marathon runner proposes to girlfriend during race

 NEW YORK CITY ( WPIX ) — Running 26.2 miles wasn’t enough for one man on Sunday.
-During the New York City Marathon , he took a knee and proposed to his girlfriend.
+So during the New York City Marathon , he took a knee and proposed to his girlfriend.

 Kristopher Glocksien, 28, popped the question to Wendy Macias, 29, between mile 17 and 18 near 86th Street and First Avenue, family said.
-They’ve been dating for four years and live in Glendale, Arizona.NYC Marathon returns from pandemic pause for 50th running
+They’ve been dating four years and live in Glendale, Arizona.WWII veteran celebrates 106th birthday in style

 Video shows the moment Glocksien ran up to Macias, who was holding a sign that said, “Why do all the cute ones run away?!”